erickhan/pxdocs/content/reference/knowledge-base/px-licensing.md

 {{<info>}}Note:

-* The license transfer happens directly between the Portworx clusters, so at least one node from source cluster must have a network connectivity to a node in the target Portworx cluster.
+* The license transfer happens directly between the Portworx clusters, so at least one node from source cluster must have network connectivity to a node in the target Portworx cluster.
 * After the successful license transfer, the two Portworx clusters will have swapped identities, and licenses (for example, Portworx cluster A will have Trial license originally from Portworx cluster B, while the cluster B will have the PX Enterprise license originally from cluster A)
 {{</info>}}

-For information on purchase, upgrades and support, please reach out to us at support@portworx.com
+For information on purchase, upgrades, and support, please reach out to us at support@portworx.com